All Episodes

 They enter your body through the air, the water.

-A fax from Dick in Honolulu, Glenn.
+Now to Glenn Campbell, a facts from Dick in Honolulu, Glenn.

 Great show.

-Please tell Glenn thanks for his great Desert Rat online newsletter.
+Please tell Glenn thanks for his great Desert Rat Online newsletter.

 It is very well written and it's entertaining.

-Just before we do that, give out your web address for the internet junkies out there and tell them how to get your Area 51 viewer's guide.
+Just before we do that, give out your web address for the internet junkies out there and tell them how to get your Area 51 viewers guide.

-I will give out this long address, but if anyone doesn't write it down, you can usually find my page simply by looking for any UFO page and jumping through it to find mine.
+Okay, the web address is I can give out this long address, but if anyone doesn't write it down, you can usually find my page simply by looking for any UFO page and jumping through it to find mine.

-Give us a keyword when you get to the web search.
+Give us a key word when you get to the web search.

-Well, certainly you can search for UFOs.
+Well, certainly, you can search for UFOs.

 That will bring you to a major UFO page, and from there, there are links to my page.

-It's the wonder of the World Wide Web.
+This is the wonder of the World Wide Web.

 You don't have to remember these addresses.